 Susan is your best employee.
 She’s friendly, she’s fast, she’s knowledgeable.
-She wins almost every incentive and the loyalty of every guest she’s ever served.
+She wins almost every sales contest and loyal guests ask for her by name.
 You want to clone her (and maybe you should), but don’t make her a mentor.

 Why not?
 The best mentor is not always your “best” employee.
 Susan is probably so effective because she’s motivated by money (and there’s nothing wrong with that).
 But asking her to mentor – and even offering her a cash reward for doing so – would be like asking a runner to strap on ankle weights.
 She’d do it, but she wouldn’t be happy about it.
 And she wouldn’t do it well.

 So if you don’t select mentors by performance, how do you select them?
-Use these types of questions when interviewing prospective mentors in your operation:
+Use these types of questions when interviewing prospective mentors in your restaurant:

 How do you view an inexperienced worker?
 Good mentors will look at them as valuable now because of the new employee’s ability to bring a fresh perspective.